 Use primary sources in your classroom to analyze Americans' experiences during World War I.

-The World War I: American Experiences of War Primary Source Packet familiarizes students with Americans' war experiences during the Great War Years (1914 - 1918).
-The sources in the packet and the corresponding guiding questions give students a strong foundation of essential World War I knowledge.
+The World War I was the first truly global war in modern times.
+Familiarize your students with Americans' war experiences during the Great War Years (1914-1918) and provide a strong foundation of essential World War I knowledge.

 - 23 full-color photographs of objects, posters, newspapers and songs